 If any of the above elements has not been proved, your verdict must be for the defendant and you need not proceed further in considering this claim.

 “But-for” does not require that the [NAME OF PERSON WHO COMPLAINED]’s complaint of (harassment/discrimination) was the only reason for the decision 10 made by the defendant.
-[You may find that [NAME OF PERSON WHO COMPLAINED]’s complaint of (harassment/discrimination) if it has been proved that the defendant’s stated reason(s) for its decision(s) [(is)(are)] not the real reason(s), but [(is) (are)] a pretext to hide retaliation.]
-11 [was a determining factor] in the defendant’s (decision)11 if it has been proved that the defendant’s stated reason(s) for its (decision) [(is) (are)] a pretext to hide retaliation.]
-12
+[You may find the defendant would not have discharged the plaintiff “but-for” [NAME OF PERSON WHO COMPLAINED]’s complaint of (harassment/discrimination) if it has been proved that the defendant’s stated reason(s) for its decision(s) [(is) (are)] not the real reason(s), but [(is) (are)] a pretext to hide retaliation.11

 Notes on Use